Trump at CPAC: 2nd Amendment, tax cuts at risk if Dems take power

 “Boy, have they committed a lot of atrocities, when you look, right?”
 Trump said of the Democrats.

 He emphasized to the crowd the importance of future elections, including the upcoming midterms and 2020 presidential contest, warning the crowd not be complacent.
-Trump expressed hope Republicans “clobber” Democrats “because everybody gets off their ass, and they work.”
+Trump expressed hope that Republicans “clobber” Democrats “because everybody gets off their ass, and they work.”

 “It is a natural instinct,” the president said.
 “You just won, and now, you're happy and complacent.
 Don't be complacent.”